ANUcybernetics/panic/priv/static/md/about.md

 ### which models have the biggest impact on what happens?

-- do certain gen AI models dominate the trajectory? or is it an emergent property of the interactions between all models in the network?
+- do certain GenAI models dominate the trajectory? or is it an emergent property of the interactions between all models in the network?

 ## Contact